thediyblogger/blog/content/blog/how-to-get-more-repins-on-your-pins-on-pinterest.md

 categories = ["Pinterest Tips"] date = "2019-06-26T00:00:00-04:00"
 description = "Do you want to know what goes into creating a successful pin on Pinterest.
 Do you wonder how others get hundreds of reshares and you want to do the same?
-Our 8 steps to creating a winning pin on Pinterest will set you up for that success. " keywords = ["pinterest basics", "pinterest strategy"] title = "How to create a winning pin on Pinterest that will get repins" [images] name = "How to create viral pins in 8 easy steps"
+Our 8 steps to creating a winning pin on Pinterest will set you up for that success. " keywords = ["pinterest strategy", "tailwind", "boards"] title = "How to create a winning pin on Pinterest that will get repins" [images] name = "How to create viral pins in 8 easy steps"